ONSdigital/takeon-egestion/README.md

 A Template repository having various Integration and Services

 Variables
-Within the AWS provider in aws.tf, we have declared the access_key and secret_access_key as without this, the pipeline gives a credentials error message
+Within the AWS provider in aws.tf, we have declared the access_key and secret_access_key as without this, the pipeline gives a credentials error message.
+The values for these are set in the secrets pipeline.

 You will need to change the user in egestParams.tf so that it has your name in it, then it gets called within egest.tf every time ${var.user} is called.